 METHODS OF PREPARATION OF ALKENES

 Alkenes belong to the family of hydrocarbons.
-They contain a double bond between the carbon atoms.
-The general formula for alkenes is CnH2n.
-Alkenes preparation can be done by various methods.
-Explore different methods of preparation of alkenes.
+They contain at least one double bond between two adjacent carbon atoms.
+The general chemical formula of an alkene is CnH2n.
+Alkenes can be prepared via various methods.
+A few methods of preparation of alkenes have been detailed in this article.

-From alkynes: Alkynes are used for the preparation.
-Alkyne to alkene conversion is carried out by the reduction of alkynes with hydrogen in the presence palladised charcoal.
+From alkynes: Alkynes can be used for the preparation of alkenes.
+Alkyne to alkene conversion is carried out by the reduction of alkynes with hydrogen in the presence of palladised charcoal.
 The charcoal used is moderately deactivated with the help of quinoline or sulphur compounds.
 This reaction results in the formation of alkenes.
 Palladised charcoal which is halfway deactivated is called as Lindlar’s catalyst.
 The alkenes obtained from the above reaction have cis geometry.
 In order to form trans alkenes, alkynes are made to undergo reduction with sodium in liquid ammonia.

 From vicinal halides: Vicinal dihalides can be defined as the dihalides in which two adjacent carbon atoms are attached to two halogens.
 When such dihalides react with zinc metal, they lose halogen molecules which result in the formation of alkenes.
 Such a reaction of preparation of alkenes from Vicinal dihalides is known as dehalogenation.